 What are the drawbacks of RPA in finance & accounting?

 One of the advantages of Robot Process Automation is also one of its drawbacks: its lack of complexity.
 RPAs cannot make decisions on their own unless they are supplemented with artificial intelligence (AI) or simply by a human.
 They won’t be able to analyze which supplier is the most cost-effective to reorder from them, for example.
 If the data is not electronic (a paper-based letter, an invoice that has been scanned but processed as an image and not a readable text), RPAs cannot read them and thus not process them because these types of inputs are not structured.
+RPA models work great with structured data, so it would be best to explore more about the difference between structured and unstructured data.
 The same issue might occur if supplier invoices or purchase orders are received in different formats, with different fields or fields placed in different document zones.
 One could say contracts, audio-recorded customer interactions, and physical paper copies are the enemies of RPAs.

 These software robots are limited, as they can only emulate simple, repetitive, high-volume human actions.
 They don’t have brains of their own - and that is not their point!
 To the companies afraid of implementing automated processes, think about this: RPAs are not a threat to your workers but help them feel more satisfied in their job.
 They save them time and energy.
 With that comes better productivity, reduced human errors, and more efficient workflows: all of which lead to better returns on investment for your company, as well as better employee engagement.